algesten/ureq/README.md

 This library uses blocking socket reads and writes.
 When it was created, there wasn't any async/await support in rust, and for my own purposes, blocking IO was fine.
-At this point, one good reason to keep this library going is that it is blocking (the other is that it relies on very little use of unsafe).
+At this point, one good reason to keep this library going is that it is blocking (the other is that it does not use unsafe).

 ## TODO